Uncovering a new way forward

 Listening

-We engage and listen to people – including those impacted by crime – to understand where they’re at, finding common ground on which people can agree for a more thoughtful and effective justice system.
+We engage and listen to people often sidelined – voters, victims, prison-leavers, communities – to understand where they’re at, finding common ground on which people can agree for a more thoughtful and effective justice system.

 Connecting